MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/Set-PSReadlineOption.md

 ### -Colors

-The Colors parameter is used to specify various colors used by PSReadLine.
+The **Colors** parameter specifies various colors used by **PSReadLine**.

-The argument is a Hashtable where the keys specify which element and the values specify the color.
+The argument is a hash table where the keys specify which element and the values specify the color.
+For more information, see [about_Hash_Tables](/powershell/module/microsoft.powershell.core/about/about_hash_tables).

-Colors can be either a value from ConsoleColor, for example `[ConsoleColor]::Red`, or a valid escape sequence.
+Colors can be either a value from **ConsoleColor**, for example `[ConsoleColor]::Red`, or a valid ANSI escape sequence.
 Valid escape sequences depend on your terminal.
-In PowerShell, an example escape sequence is `$([char]0x1b)[91m`.
-In PowerShell 6, the same escape sequence is `e[91m`.
-You can specify other escape sequences including:
+In PowerShell 5.0, an example escape sequence for red text is `$([char]0x1b)[91m`.
+In PowerShell 6 and above, the same escape sequence is `e[91m`.
+You can specify other escape sequences including the following types:

 - 256 color
 - 24-bit color